desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 {@import :sample-test}

+## Other features {#other-features}

-**Other features** — Desk includes many other features that are often needed in complex client-side applications, such as:
+Desk includes many other features that are often needed in complex client-side applications, such as:

 - Navigation and routing
 - Modal dialogs and menus